Palestinian sports during the Gaza war

 Palestinian sports has deteriorated due to the ongoing Israeli invasion of the Gaza Strip.
 As of 26 July 2024, around 400 Palestinian sportspeople, at least 245 of them footballers (69 children and 176 young men), were killed in Israeli attacks according to the Palestine Olympic Committee and the Palestinian Football Association.
+By August 2025, more than 800 athletes, including 421 football players, were killed in Gaza and the West Bank.
+As of June 2026, 1,009 athletes, including 567 in the football sector, have been killed by Israeli attacks.
 The Israeli invasions have also led to destruction of stadiums and closure of clubs.

 Background

 The Arab Palestine Sports Federation was founded in 1931 and re-established in 1944.
 The federation had 55 affiliated sports clubs until the Nakba (the violent displacement and dispossession of Palestinians by Israel) stopped Palestinian national sports and drove most of the Palestinians to exile and refugee camps.

 After the Oslo Accords in 1993, the Palestinian Football Association joined various international sports federations including FIFA.
 However, since then, the federation has faced constant challenges in building a sustainable national football infrastructure.
 This is mainly due to the persistent fragmentation of the Palestinian land and population.

 However, the arena of sports has emerged as a powerful platform to express solidarity with political causes of Palestine.
 Arab players and fans—often use sporting events to raise the Palestinian flag.

 Palestinian football survived the developments of the second intifada from 2000 to 2005, the deepening of the occupation and the five Israeli wars on Gaza, and the national team successfully qualified for three consecutive rounds of the Asian Nations Cup.

 Palestine was on the verge of the 2026 men's World Cup qualifiers when the latest round of conflict between Hamas and Israel began, leaving the Palestinian National Football Stadium in the Israeli-occupied West Bank potentially unsafe for the tournament.

 Meanwhile, Gaza's football players are exposed to the full wrath of Israel's war.

 In recent decades there have been calls to ban Israel from international sporting events in response to the jailing and targeting Palestinian athletes, as well as preventing competitors from Gaza from leaving to join their West Bank teammates to play abroad.